 In 1908, the Woodward family dedicated a sandstone memorial chapel on a site near the present church.
 The chapel was built to fulfill the terms of their father’s will.
 Fr.
 Henry Urban of St. Mary’s Annapolis offered the first Mass there on August 15, 1909.
 The official title of the church was “St. Mary’s, Millersville, which was later changed to “Our Lady of the Fields”, because of the confusion caused with “St. Mary’s, Annapolis.
 On May 10, 1910, the altar, statues and other religious articles were moved from St. Joseph’s to Our Lady of the Fields.

 As the area developed and the number of Catholics increased, the chapel site also grew.
 In 1945 a shrine in honor of Our Blessed mother was built outside the chapel, which seated about 50 people, was completely renovated.

 During the time Father Edward Droxler, C.Ss.R. served the mission, plans were made to build a new church and hall.
 The Baldwin Family donated fifteen acres of land surrounding the original chapel site.
 The plans to build the new church proceeded.
 In December 1957, the current building designed by Lucien Gaudreau and built by Stehle Brothers was completed.

 In 2000, Our Lady of the Fields joined with 5 local parishes to build a Catholic Elementary School in the Archdiocese.
-The School of the Incarnation serves students in grade K through 8.
+The School of the Incarnation, located in Gambrills, serves students in grade K through 8.
 We now have approximately 2,600 families registered in the parish.